Splitting and Parallelizing of Quantum Convolutional Neural Networks for Learning Translationally Symmetric Data: Measurement efficiency in sp-QCNN

 This result indicates the $\mO(1/n)$ times reduction in the number of experiments required to achieve a certain accuracy.

 The scaling argument in Eq.~\eqref{eq: scaling} is valid in situations where the output state is a random quantum state.
-Therefore, it may arise in the early stage of the training process when the parameters of QCNN are randomly initialized and the output state is approximately random.
-In Sec.~\ref{sec: app}, we will show that sp-QCNN exhibits $\mO(n)$ scaling for a concrete task in the early stage of training and, remarkably, even in the final stage.
+Therefore, it may arise in the early stage of the learning process when the parameters of the QCNN are randomly initialized and the output state is approximately random.
+In Sec.~\ref{sec: app}, we will show that the sp-QCNN exhibits $\mO(n)$ scaling for a concrete task in the early stage of learning and, remarkably, even in the final stage.